'NMC has become the label of choice for every aficionado of contemporary British music' – The Times

 Partnership working is a growth area for NMC as we seek to broaden our audience base and expand our artistic horizons.
-In 2011-12, we began a series of recordings devised and produced in collaboration with the London Sinfonietta, and worked for the first time with the Hallé; and NMC was the Digital Partner of the PRS for Music Foundation New Music 20x12 project, digitally releasing the 20 works commissioned for the Cultural Olympiad initiative.
+In 2011-12, we began a series of recordings devised and produced in collaboration with the London Sinfonietta, and worked for the first time with the Hallé; and NMC was the Digital Partner of the PRS for Music Foundation New Music 20x12 and New Music Biennial projects, digitally releasing the works commissioned for the initiatives.
 Our partners include:

 Arts Council England

 Central Saint Martins College of Arts and Design